gregorwolf/SAP-NPM-API-collection/apis/ux-application-modeler-bas-ext/README.md

 ## How to Preview the Application

-The Application modeler also comprises a live preview in a browser for non-CAP applications (for CAP the preview is handled via CDS tools), which is automatically refreshed when application project files are changed.
+The application modeler also comprises a live preview in a browser for non-CAP applications (for CAP the preview is handled via CDS tools), which is automatically refreshed when application project files are changed.
 The live preview starts a http local server at default port 8080 (additional apps start at subsequent ports), where the application is run.

 Select the root folder of your app or any folder in your workspace within Explorer, right-click and choose `Preview Application` to start the app in your default browser.